Engineered with precision

 We believe in taking pride in making things by our own hands, which is the literal meaning of manufacturing.
 So we make loopwheels ourselves, by hand, in Nottinghamshire.

-We can’t claim that every component of a loopwheel is local or British, though perhaps we’ll get there one day.
-But we are proud that the springs are made just a few miles from where the loopwheel was invented, and that we assemble our wheels in Nottinghamshire too.
+We are proud that the springs are made just a few miles from where the loopwheel was invented, and that we assemble our wheels in Nottinghamshire too.

 What are loopwheels made from and what do they weigh?